drsp3ed/WBWL-Journal/Journal.md

 These are important pieces of information about Zybilna the Archfey and the main quest that may help us build the puzzle ahead of time

 - Zybilna the Archfey was frozen in time (Source - Carousel in WL Carnival).
 The method is not currently undisclosed to us, but hopefully we can get some intel from Bavlorna.
+- When going through the portal, Mister Witch and Mister Light told me this phrase - "Remember the rule of three - Future, Present, Past.
+Find the alicorn and free the Dormant Queen at last!".
+Alicorn?
+What is that supposed to mean?

 # Other